immannan/elasticsearch/md/Lab_5.md

 ### Note

 Since the configuration was specified using the file note, we used the `-f` flag/option when running Logstash.

 Overview of Logstash plugins
 ----------------------------------------------

-Logstash has a rich collection of input, filter, codec, and output plugins.
-Plugins are available as self-contained packages called **gems**, and are hosted on `RubyGems.org`.
-By default, as part of the Logstash distribution, many common plugins are available out of the box.
-You can verify the list of plugins that are part of the current installation by executing the following command:
+You can verify the list of plugins that are part of the current installation by executing the following command in the new terminal:

 ```
-E:\logstash-7.0.0\bin>logstash-plugin list
+logstash-plugin list
 ```